-Before you try to get a loan, it helps to have worked out what you can afford to pay each week in loan repayments.
-If you need help with budgeting or calculating your repayment ability, you can get help from a financial counsellor.
-Their services are free and available through the Credit and Debt Hotline on 1800 808 488.
-You might also try your local neighbourhood centre or community legal centre.
-Some charities and church groups will also help.
+Before trying to get a loan, work out what you can afford each week in loan repayments.
+A free financial counsellor can support you with this and budgeting.
+They are available free-of-charge through the Credit and Debt Hotline on 1800 808 488.
+Other sources of help may include your local neighbourhood centre, community legal centre, charities and church groups.
 If you need an interpreter, call the Telephone Interpreter Service on 13 14 50.

-When you mortgage your property, you give the home loan provider the authority to lodge their interest in the property with the NSW Land and Property Management Authority.
-This means that you don’t have a clear title to the property and cannot sell it without their consent.
+When you mortgage your property, the bank will lodge their interest in the property with NSW Land and Property Information.
+This means that the mortgage will appear on the property’s title certificate and you cannot sell it without your bank’s consent.

-While using a finance broker can save you time and hopefully money, keep in mind that they may be receiving a commission from the home loan provider.
-So, there is always the risk that they could recommend a mortgage that isn’t the best one for you.
-In many cases, they will also ask you to pay a commission.
-It should be noted however, that they must have a signed finance broking agreement with you and they are not entitled to a commission unless they obtain the credit on the exact terms specified in the finance broking agreement.
+In some cases, a broker will also ask you to pay a commission.
+However to charge you a commission they must have a signed a finance broking agreement with you.
+They are not entitled to a commission unless they obtain the credit on the exact terms specified in the finance broking agreement.

 The National Consumer Credit Protection Act 2009 gives protection to people borrowing money.
-It requires home loan providers to give you information that is clear and easy to understand, so that you can make a decision on whether you can afford to borrow.
-The Act applies to:
+It requires home loan providers to give you information that is clear and easy to understand.
+This will help you decide whether you can afford to borrow.

 Before you sign a mortgage contract, the home loan provider must give you: